DETAILED ACTION

 The specification shall contain a written description of the invention, and of the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the same, and shall set forth the best mode contemplated by the inventor of carrying out his invention.

-Claims 24-25, the claims are drawn to a “kit of parts” (claim 24, line 1).
-However, applicant’s specification did not previously disclose such a kit.
-Further, it is not readily apparent from applicant’s drawings that the elements shown depict a group of parts that form a kit.
-Nowhere does the term “kit” appear in applicant’s disclosure.
-Applicant’s disclosure does not reasonably convey that any of the parts are grouped together in the form of a kit as claimed.
+Claims 24, the claim is drawn to “[a] kit of parts” (claim 24, line 1).
+However, applicant’s specification did not previously disclose such kit.
+Further, it was not readily apparent from applicant’s drawings that applicant intended for the illustrated elements and features of the invention to be in the form of a kit.
+Nowhere did “kit” appear in applicant’s disclosure.
 While there is no in haec verba requirement, newly added claim limitations must be supported in the specification through express, implicit or inherent disclosure.
 MPEP 2163(B).
+Since applicant’s disclosure, taken as a whole did not reasonably convey that any of the disclosed elements and features were grouped together in the form of a kit as claimed, the limitation was treated as new matter.

 The following is a quotation of 35 U.S.C.
 112(b):